rankutah/blog/sites/rank-utah/posts/how-to-prevent-google-analytics-script-from-slowing-down-your-website-and-ruining-your-page-speed-performance-score.md

 If you would like help with SEO or Web Design for your small business, you can contact me at [RankUtah.com.](https://rankutah.com/)

-For additional tips for improving the speed of your website, scroll to the Image Optimization and Page Speed section of my article on \[On-Page Search Engine Optimization\]([https://blog.rankutah.com/utah-on-page-search-engine-optimization/](https://blog.rankutah.com/utah-on-page-search-engine-optimization/)).
+For additional tips for improving the speed of your website, scroll to the Image Optimization and Page Speed section of my article on [On-Page Search Engine Optimization](https://blog.rankutah.com/utah-on-page-search-engine-optimization/).

 Enjoy the script!